 Explore This Guide

-2. Making the Most of Custom Rankings: Key Use Cases
+- Making the most of Profile Groups: Key Use Cases

-The Cluster Comparison feature exists inside the Custom Ranking sub-tab of Influencers & brands within your reports.
+The Cluster Comparison feature exists inside the “My Profile Groups” sub-tab of Influencers & brands within your reports.

-It offers a visual heatmap that helps you analyze how your custom ranking (personalized list of X accounts) performs across different audience clusters.
+It offers a visual heatmap that helps you analyze how your Profile Groups (personalized list of X accounts, formerly Custom Rankings) performs across different audience clusters.
 It’s a great tool for identifying key patterns in your data.

 When you look at the heatmap, you’ll notice that the clusters are sorted by size.
 The full audience is shown first, followed by clusters, ranked from the largest to the smallest.
 This is consistent with how clusters are displayed in the Audience Breakdown page, making it easy to navigate and compare.